ZIqinGX/MSc_Advanced_project/README.md

 # MSc_Advanced_project
 ![图片名称](https://raw.githubusercontent.com/ZIqinGX/MSc_Advanced_project/main/pictures/sheet1.png) <br/>

 Hi!
 This is repository for my Advanced project.
 It is the final course of my graduate career.
-It is a project about machine learning and human computer interaction.

 This repository includes Readme about this project, code of this project and video link.

-I want to explore the collaboration between humans and artificial intelligence in improvisation and real-time performances.
+It is a project about machine learning and human computer interaction.I want to explore the collaboration between humans and artificial intelligence in improvisation and real-time performances.

+**What is my project about?**

 The figure below shows plan of **First generation**.<br/>